lenhoy/Astar/README.md

 When the program is running, right click to make nodes white.

 Left click to color nodes black.
-If there is no start or goal node yet, this will first color nodes as start (blue) and goal (green) nodes.
+If there is no start or goal node yet, this will first color nodes as start (turquoise) and goal (green) nodes.

 Press `spacekey` to run the A* algorithm